 East Lansing, Michigan, is centrally located just minutes away from the capital city of Lansing.
 Known as one of the friendliest cities and best college towns in America, East Lansing features easy access to the beaches of Lake Michigan and the cities of Detroit and Chicago.
 A vibrant arts culture and myriad shops, boutiques, and dining options help make East Lansing popular with students, residents, and tourists.

-Type of University: Founded in 1855 as the nation’s pioneer land grant institution, Michigan State is a public, coeducational, residential university that is also one of the top 100 research institutions in the world.
+Type of School: Founded in 1855 as the nation’s pioneer land-grant institution, Michigan State is a public, coeducational, residential university that is also one of the top 100 research institutions in the world.

 Size of Campus: 5,200 acres in a park-like setting

-Colleges, Programs, and Degrees: More than 200 areas of study in 17 degree-granting colleges: College of Agriculture and Natural Resources, Residential College in Arts and Humanities, College of Arts and Letters, Eli Broad College of Business/Eli Broad Graduate School of Management, College of Communication Arts and Sciences, College of Education, College of Engineering, College of Human Medicine, College of Law (affiliated), Lyman Briggs College, James Madison College, College of Music, College of Natural Science, College of Nursing, College of Osteopathic Medicine, College of Social Science, and College of Veterinary Medicine; study abroad program features 275 programs in 60 countries and on all seven continents
+Colleges, Programs, and Degrees: More than 200 areas of study in 17 degree-granting colleges: College of Agriculture and Natural Resources, College of Arts and Letters, College of Communication Arts and Sciences, College of Education, College of Engineering, College of Human Medicine, College of Law (affiliated), College of Music, College of Natural Science, College of Nursing, College of Osteopathic Medicine, College of Social Science, College of Veterinary Medicine, Eli Broad College of Business/Eli Broad Graduate School of Management, James Madison College, Lyman Briggs College, and Residential College in the Arts and Humanities; study abroad program featuring 275 programs in 60 countries and on all seven continents

-Geographic Diversity: Students from all 50 states and more than 130 different countries
+Geographic Diversity: Students from all 50 states and more than 130 countries

 International Student Services: Michigan State features a vast array of services to aid international students, including the English Language Center, the Office for International Students and Scholars, and the International Studies and Programs office.
 Additionally, MSU has dozens of international student clubs and organizations on campus.

-Financial Aid: International students are eligible for several scholarship awards, including the Global Neighbors Scholarship, Spartan Scholarship Award, MasterCard Foundation, and scholarships awarded by the Honors College at Michigan State.
+Financial Aid: International students are eligible for several scholarship awards, including the Global Neighbors Scholarship, Global Spartan Scholarship Award, and scholarships awarded by the Honors College at Michigan State.
 Athletic scholarships are also available.

 Test Score Requirements: Students must meet a language proficiency requirement.
-Students with acceptable academic credentials who do not meet language proficiency requirements may be admitted on provisional status.
-For Regular Admission, a TOEFL score of 79 with no subscore below 17 (Internet-based) or an SAT Critical Reading score of 480 or higher or ACT English score of 18 or higher is required.
+Students with acceptable academic credentials who do not meet language proficiency requirements may be admitted on a provisional status.
+For regular admission, a TOEFL score of 79 with no subscore below 17 (internet based), an SAT Critical Reading score of 480 or higher, or an ACT English score of 18 or higher is required.
 MSU’s TOEFL code is 1465.
-For other acceptable exams, visit admissions.msu.edu/admission/international_requirements.asp.
+For other acceptable exams, visit admissions.msu.edu/apply/international.